Eugene Mamut: Move to United States

-Special Effects Attributed to Yevhenii Mamut
+Special effects

-Throughout his career, Yevhenii Mamut contributed to the development of special effects in both Soviet and American cinema.
+Throughout his career, Mamut contributed to the development of special effects in both Soviet and American cinema.
 In the Soviet Union, he worked on Tum-Tum (1972), an animated film incorporating traditional cel techniques and batik, co-created with artist Iryna Borisova.
 He also developed Vanka-Vstanka (1973), recognised as the first artistic stereoscopic puppet animation in the USSR, combining three-dimensional visual effects with live-action footage.
 In 1975, he participated in the production of The Computer is Drawing.
 An Elementary Truth, among the earliest Soviet films to utilise computer-generated graphics, using the Intograf-2 system.
 After emigrating to the United States, Mamut was employed by EFX Unlimited, contributing to films such as The Blue Lagoon (1980) and Xanadu (1980).
 At R/Greenberg Associates, he worked on several commercial productions, including Zelig (1983), Ladyhawke (1985), Dirty Dancing (1987), Predator (1987), Ghost Dad (1990), and Predator 2 (1990).
 Between 1993 and 1995, he worked in 2D computer animation at Jukson Rosebush Co. in New York.
 In 1996, he joined the visual effects company Mass.Illusion in Lenox, Massachusetts, where he contributed to Starship Troopers (1997) and The Matrix (1999).
 In some cases, such as during collaborations with director Woody Allen, he worked under conditions of confidentiality, with film reels delivered under generic titles and the final identity of the project disclosed only at the time of release.
 His career spanned a period of significant technological transition in cinematic visual effects, ranging from analogue and experimental animation to large-scale digital production.

 Awards

-In 1962, Yevhenii Mamut was awarded the Silver Medal of the VDNKh (Exhibition of Achievements of the National Economy) in Moscow for a functioning model of a power station equipped with controllable circuit breakers.
+In 1962, Mamut was awarded the Silver Medal of the VDNKh (Exhibition of Achievements of the National Economy) in Moscow for a functioning model of a power station equipped with controllable circuit breakers.
 In 1982, he received a Clio Award for his work on a commercial for Timex watches.
 In 1987, Mamut, together with three colleagues, was honoured with a Scientific and Engineering Award from the Academy of Motion Picture Arts and Sciences for the design and development of the RGA/Oxberry Compu-Quad Special Effects Optical Printer, used in the production of the film Predator.

 Animagic

-In 2002, in the resort town of Lenox, located in Berkshire County, Massachusetts, Yevhenii Mamut and Iryna Borisova founded a private institution: the Animagic – Museum of Animation, Special Effects and Art, later based in Lee, Massachusetts.
+In 2002, in the resort town of Lenox, located in Berkshire County, Massachusetts, Mamut, and Iryna Borisova founded a private institution: the Animagic – Museum of Animation, Special Effects and Art, later based in Lee, Massachusetts.
 The museum is dedicated to the history and practice of animation and visual effects.